ElektraInitiative/libelektra/doc/tutorials/java-kdb.md

 ### Read Multiple Keys From KDB

-[This](../../examples/external/java/read-keys-example/Main.java) example shows how to read multiple keys.
+[This](../../examples/external/java/read-keys-example) example shows how to read multiple keys.
 It provides comments for further clarification.
+If you want to build this project with Maven, please add your jar file like described [here](../../examples/external/java/read-keys-example/lib/README.md).